-A "Request for Change of Residence Status" must be filed with the associate director of Student Financial Services or designee on or before the campus's first day of classes for the summer session or fall or spring semester for which residency is requested.
+A "Request for Change of Residence Status" must be filed with the associate director of Student Financial Services or designee on or before the campus's first day of classes for the summer session, fall or spring semester for which residency is requested.
 All applications shall be prospective.

-If the associate director of Student Financial Services written decision, to be issued within thirty days of the first day of classes, is considered incorrect by the student, the student may appeal that decision in writing, within thirty days, to the vice president for enrollment management of the campus.
+If the associate director of Student Financial Services's written decision, to be issued within 30 days of the first day of classes, is considered incorrect by the student, the student may appeal that decision in writing, within 30 days, to the vice president for enrollment management of the campus.

 In the event that the associate director of Student Financial Services, or other designated official, possesses facts or information indicating a student's change of status from in-state to out-of-state, the student shall be informed in writing of the change in status and will be given an opportunity to present facts in opposition to the change.
 The student may appeal the decision of the associate director of Student Financial Services or other designated official as set forth in the preceding paragraph.

 "Request for Change of Residence Status" applications are available at https://usm.maine.edu/student-financial-services or at the Student Financial Services Office, 101 Bailey Hall, Gorham, or the Student Financial Services Office, Luther Bonney, Portland.
 Completed applications should be returned to the Student Financial Services Office.